LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 I suppose this could be used as a safety check and ensure boundaries are not past?
 They do include printf in rule 7, so I assume this is more a ban on explicit usage of dynamic memory.

-So how exactly would someone imitate dynamic behavior?
-There are a couple of ways.
+Some ways to imitate dynamic behavior
 1. Set maximum bounds for input
 2. Object pools
 3. Ring buffers
 4. Arenas
 5. Pre-allocate

-Now of course NASA's environment is different than most people.
+NASA's environment is different than most people.
-I can't say to avoid dynamic memory for all general programs.
-I can say to keep explicit dynamic allocation to a minimum, but usage of printf or fopen is fine.
+I can't say to avoid dynamic memory completely for all general programs, but I can say to keep explicit allocation to a minimum
-This way you have as few mallocs to keep track of, and you have ease of use.
+This way as few mallocs need to be tracked, and it allows usage of the printf family or fopen.
-I don't believe dynamic memory is evil, but it can certainly be mismanaged easily.
-If you handle it properly that's good, but each extra allocation is a risk.
-Just make sure that you read up on how to safely use it.
+Dynamic memory can very easily be mismanaged, so it is important to use it only when necessary.
+Each extra allocation is another risk so handle it properly.

 ### 4. Function Length should be printable on a page with one statement per line